lockss/lockss-rtd-manual/docs/installing/running.rst

          [ERROR] Linux kernel version 5.4 or later is required; see manual

       and :program:`install-lockss` will fail.
-See :ref:`requirement-kernel54`, then try again.
+See :ref:`requirement-kernel54` in the :doc:`/introduction/prerequisites`, then try again.

       If you have reason to believe that this check fails even though the corresponding error condition does not apply, you can re-run :program:`install-lockss` with the ``--skip-check-kernel-54`` option to skip it.